dlr-sp/simdize/README.md

 All functions and types of the library reside in the `simd_access` namespace (in short `sa`).
 The library contains four general components:
 1. A `SIMD_ACCESS` macro, which can be used to access variables as simd or scalar variables (depending on the context).
-1. A `sa::loop` function, which iterates over a given range of indices.
+1. An `sa::loop` function, which iterates over a given range of indices.
 Residual iterations are handled properly.
 1. An outline for a proposal to enable a global `operator[]` overload.
 1. An outline for a proposal to enable a member access overload (`operator.`).